wtfmiamia/NEXUS/README.md

 - Legacy plain-text passwords are auto-migrated on first read — **zero-touch upgrade**
 - API endpoints are protected by a session token generated on first boot

+## Contact
+You can contact me on discord under nmia.

 ## 📄 License

 [GNU GPL v3](LICENSE) © [Mia](https://github.com/wtfmiamia)

 ---

 <p align="center">
   <i>Built for the grind.
 One account at a time. 🏆</i>